River On The Way To Mount Kailash

 AccommodationHotel

-The morning-after-breakfast tour starts in exciting places around Kathmandu, steeped in historical, cultural, and religious monuments listed as world heritage sites.
+The morning-after-breakfast tour starts in exciting places around Kathmandu, steeped in history, culture, and religion, with many sites listed as World Heritage Sites.

-Visit Pashupatinath, Bouddhanath, and Old Durbar Square, including the ancient Stupa of Swayambhunath; for the rest of the day, prepare for the Kailash and Mansarovar tour in the early morning.
+Visit Pashupatinath, Bouddhanath, and Old Durbar Square, including the ancient Stupa of Swayambhunath; for the rest of the day, prepare for the Kailash and Manasarovar tour in the early morning.

 Pashupathnath Temple